BoundlessView/seldon-deployment-ai-ocr/readme.md

 ```
 > The variables in the `parameters` list are arguments that passed to the initialization method of `Serving.py` class.

 A prerequisite to applying this Seldon deployment on Kubernetes is installing Seldon Core Operator.
-It reads the CRD definition of Seldon Deployment resources applied to the cluster and ensures that all required components like Pods and Services are created.
+It reads the CRD definition of Seldon Deployment resources applied to the cluster and ensures that all required components like pods, services, virtual services are created.
 The operator also creates `Orchestrator Orchestrator` for this deployment, responsible for managing the intra-graph traffic.

 As per our graph, `recognition-infer` is a child of `detection-infer` of predictor.
 The orchestrator intercepts the requests coming to this Seldon Deployment and forwards it to `detection-infer`.
 It then routes its output to `recognition-infer`.